 - Net contingent (2C) resource of 3 Tcf (501mmboe)

-- Total gross contingent resource sufficient to support a three train LNG development
+- Total gross contingent resource sufficient to support a multi-train LNG development

 Gross contingent resource

 Ophir's interest in Blocks 1 and 4 having farmed out 60% to BG (now Shell) in 2010.